 On January 2, 2002, the Company completed the acquisition of all of the outstanding common stock of Technology & Financial Consulting, Inc. ("TFC").
 TFC, based in Houston, Texas, provides intellectual property consulting services.
 As a result of the acquisition, the Company added a new practice area to its service offerings.
 The total purchase price was \$4.1 million, including cash payments of \$3.1 million and common stock valued at \$1.0 million.
-The value of the 46,216 common shares issued was determined based on the average market price of the shares over the period from two days before to two days after the date the Company entered into the definitive purchase agreement on December 31, 2001.
+The value of the 46,216 common shares issued was determined based on the closing market price of the Company's common stock on December 31, 2001, pursuant to the agreement.
 The acquisition was accounted for using the purchase method of accounting.
 In connection with the acquisition, assets with a fair market value of \$4.3 million including approximately \$3.8 million of goodwill were acquired and liabilities of \$33,000 were assumed.
 The results of operations of TFC are included in the accompanying consolidated financial statements commencing January 2, 2002.